 Prior to starting the procedure, the dentist would check for factors such as the extent of decay, existing restorations, size of the cavity, the strength of the tooth, etc. Once the candidacy is confirmed, you will be prepared for the filling procedure.
 The decayed tissues will be removed from the cavity and the walls will be scrubbed to get rid of the debris.
 Once the cavity is perfectly disinfected, the filling material will be prepared.

 The filling material will be chosen based on your preference and the condition of the tooth.
 If you prefer a much aesthetic option, you should definitely go for ceramic or composite fillings as they are tooth-colored.
 After matching the color, texture, and translucency of the filling material with that of the enamel, it will be applied to the cavity and shaped accordingly.
 Once it's contour is finalized, it will be hardened using a suitable curing light.
 A bite test will be conducted to ensure a perfect fit of the filling.

-Call us at (562) 304-9548 or schedule an online appointment with Dr. Violet to know more about dental fillings.
+Call Dentist in Whittier CA at (562) 698-9621 or schedule an online appointment with Dr. Violet to know more about dental fillings.